Boolean proportions: Constants

 \section{Constants}

-In this section, we study boolean proportions in the structures $(\mathbb B)$, $(\mathbb B,0)$, $(\mathbb B,1)$, and $(\mathbb B,0,1)$, consisting only of the boolean universe $\mathbb B$ and constants among 0 and 1 without boolean functions.
-This special case is interesting as it demonstrates subtle differences between structures with different constants which are distinguished elements with a `name' in the language and here it makes a difference whether an element has a name or not.
+In this section, we study boolean proportions in the structures $(\{0,1\})$, $(\{0,1\},0)$, $(\{0,1\},1)$, and $(\{0,1\},0,1)$, consisting only of the boolean universe $\{0,1\}$ and constants among 0 and 1 without boolean functions.
+This special case is interesting as it demonstrates subtle differences between structures containing different constants --- i.e., distinguished elements with a `name' in the language --- and here it makes a difference whether an element has a `name' or not.